er2/resume/FAQ.md

 Zeal.
 I'm looking for a zealous workplace.
 Not some place that "does agile" because they were told to.
 A place that has tried different ways of doing things and does it the way they do because it works for them.
 And they're so passionate about it that they proselytize.

 My proxy for this has been the use of functional programming languages.
 I think that attracts a certain type of programmer.
-I wonder sometimes how much the benefits of FP comes from this selection.
+I wonder sometimes how much the benefits of FP comes from selecting for this type of programmer.
 I guess I'm getting at the [blub paradox](http://www.paulgraham.com/avg.html).